-Notwithstanding the foregoing, in cases where the services of outsourced independent professionals have to be treated with special confidentiality (M&A), it is the area itself that directly hires and supervises the service, although minimal information to document the hiring, as established in the Procedure for Sensitive Hiring, must be registered in the system and submitted for periodic control by Internal Audit (already audited in 2019 and 2020).
+Notwithstanding the foregoing, in cases where the services of outsourced independent professionals have to be treated with special confidentiality (M&A, headhunters and certain confidential hirings of the General Counsel), it is the area itself that directly hires and supervises the service, although minimal information to document the hiring, as established in the Procedure for Sensitive Hiring, must be registered in the system and submitted for periodic control by Internal Audit (already audited in 2019, 2020 and 2021).

-Currently, the main providers with which MAPFRE contracts recurrently (with annual billing of more than thirty thousand euros) are approved on the basis of financial, fiscal, security, operational and business criteria, regulatory compliance and sustainability to ensure that MAPFRE hires solvent and first-ranked providers.
+Currently, the main providers with which MAPFRE contracts recurrently (with annual billing of more than 30,000 euros) are approved on the basis of financial, fiscal, security, operational and business criteria, regulatory compliance and sustainability to ensure that MAPFRE hires solvent and first-ranked providers.
 The aim is that all recurrent providers or providers of particular relevance to the MAPFRE Group are approved as set out in the Procurement Procedure.